chrisl8/crater-manipulator/readme.md

 ```

 Both will work, but the class example is more "Godot" proper and also you can type every variable and your IDE will like you better.

+# Website Icons
+I used https://realfavicongenerator.net/ to generate the icons for the website.